Commencement Date : September 2017 | Expand All

 Students who successfully complete and pass the modules stipulated in the course structure will be awarded the Bachelor of Science in Cyber Forensics and Information Security (Single Major) from Murdoch University.
 The degree will be the same as that awarded to on-campus graduates in Australia.

-The tuition fee covers university registration, study guides, textbooks, intensive seminars and workshops, assignments, examination (if applicable), projects, degree (if earned) and transcript.
+The tuition fee covers university registration, study guides, intensive seminars and workshops, assignments, examination (if applicable), projects, degree (if earned) and transcript.

 - Programme fee: